fibjs/fib-jws/Readme.md

 Returns`true` or `false` for whether a signature matches a secret or key.

 `signature` is a JWS Signature. `header.alg` must be a value found in `jws.ALGORITHMS`.
-See above for a table of supported algorithms. `key` is a hex encoded string or buffer containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA.
+See above for a table of supported algorithms. `key` is a buffer containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA, or the json format public key, or a PKey object.

 `acceptAlgs` is a list of what algorithms are accepted.